 Shaun was called to the Bar by Lincoln’s Inn in 2005, having received a Shelford Scholarship and awarded the Helen Grindrod QC Scholarship.
-He has a comprehensive family law practice, which encompasses both public and private law children’s cases, Court of Protection and community care matters, and financial relief work.
-Shaun has appeared at all levels of court (save the Supreme Court), including a number of appeals to the Court of Appeal.
+Shaun is a family law specialist, with a comprehensive family law practice, which encompasses both public and private law children’s cases.
+He also practises within the Court of Protection in relation to personal welfare matters.

 ‘Care Plans and Dual Planning’ – Local Government Lawyer (11 December 2014)